bison--/DICraft/README.md

 # USE

 At first, we have to convert some **DCM** files into an readable format.
 This will convert **ALL** .dcm files under the given directory into the **tmp** directory.

     python convert.py multiImageTest/

 With this command we create a *"voxel"* file our engine can work with.
-This command will automatically overwrtite **"saves/quicksave.sav"**, with the command switch "savefile="
+This command will automatically overwrtite **"saves/quicksave.sav"** or with the command switch "savefile="
 you can name the destination file.

     python dcm2save.py tmp/ savefile=roflcopter.sav